 Erythema induratum of Bazin and renal tuberculosis can be associated.
 In a patient suffering from pulmonary tuberculosis, co-incident papulonecrotic tuberculid and erythema induratum has been noted.
 Nodular vasculitis has been noted to occur with Crohn disease.

 Silva et al noted distal painful peripheral neuropathy associated with erythema induratum.
+Others have noted that erythema induratum can present as peripheral neuropathy.

 Erythema induratum in the setting of renal cell carcinoma has been confirmed with a QuantiFERON test and response to antituberculosis therapy.